kubernetes-sigs/cloud-provider-azure/site/content/en/FAQ/known-issues/azuredisk.md

 **Work around**:

-this bug only exists in blob based VM in v1.8.x, v1.9.x, so if specify `ManagedDisks` when creating k8s cluster in aks-engine(AKS is using managed disk by default), it won't have this issue:
+this bug only exists in blob based VM in v1.8.x, v1.9.x, so if specify `ManagedDisks` when creating k8s cluster in acs-engine(AKS is using managed disk by default), it won't have this issue:

 ```json
     "agentPoolProfiles": [